 The colorful interior of Bernini's Cornaro Chapel located in the Santa Maria della Vittoria Church is highly embellished.
 Within it on the right, we see a statue of St. Teresa in a state of ecstasy.
 Above her on the left, a male angel smiles down upon her, holding the spear that he will plunge into her heart.
 The marble seems to swirl and fall emphasizing Teresa's swoon as the sculpture is lit from a ray of golden light from above.

-Pope Innocent X commissioned the work for his burial chapel at the Church of the Discalced Carmelites, a reform order, launched by St. Teresa of Avila who was canonized in 1622.
-To portray the mystical encounter, Bernini followed the Spanish nun's autobiographical account in The Life of Teresa of Jesus (1515-1582).
-He managed to radically transform a spiritual vision into a sensual and physical image, as art critic Irving Lavin noted, the work "becomes a point of contact between earth and heaven, between matter and spirit. "
+St. Teresa of Avila was canonized in 1622.
+To portray her mystical encounter, Bernini followed the Spanish nun's autobiographical account in The Life of Teresa of Jesus (1515-82).
+He managed to radically transform a spiritual vision into a sensual and physical image, as art critic Irving Lavin noted, the work "becomes a point of contact between earth and heaven, between matter and spirit."